Rolex Oyster Perpetual Bubbleback Ref. 6084 14ct 1952 – ‘Explorer’ Dial

 The Strap & Buckle

-A new, high-quality brown Crocodile strap has been fitted, along with a matching gold plated Rolex buckle.
+A new, high quality brown Alligator strap has been fitted, along with a matching gold-plated Rolex buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black straps in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their Hirsch range of 19mm straps if you wish here.

-We have here a superb example of a mid-1950s vintage gold Rolex Oyster Perpetual Bubbleback in immaculate condition.
+We have here a superb example of an early 1950s vintage gold Rolex Oyster Perpetual Bubbleback in immaculate condition.
 It is the classic Rolex automatic of the period, the evolution of which remains in production to this day.
 It is completely practical for every day and much more interesting, charming and individual than the modern equivalent.
 With careful use and if treated with care, this watch will make an excellent investment and heirloom piece.

 Even though vintage Rolex prices have risen markedly in the past few years, we still feel fine examples such as this, have a very long way to go.
 We say this because as every year passes, the global market for vintage Rolex watches is expanding rapidly, with a subsequent effect on prices.